1. Fig mentioned in Quran

 4.1 Fresh Figs

 Fresh figs, especially black mission, are good in poly-phenolic flavonoid antioxidants such as carotenes, lutein, tannins, chlorogenic acid…etc. Their anti-oxidant value is comparable to that of apples at 3200 umol/100 g (Trolex equivalents).

 Dried figs are an excellent source of minerals, vitamins, and anti-oxidants.
 In fact, dried fruits are higher concentrated sources of energy, minerals, and vitamins.
 100 g dried figs provide 249 calories.

 Dried figs are an excellent source of minerals like calcium, copper, potassium, manganese, iron, selenium, and zinc.
 100 g of dried figs contains 680 mg of potassium, 162 mg of calcium, and 2.03 mg of iron.

 5. Health Benefits of Figs

 5.1 Save from diseases and infections

-Fresh figs are known for adequate levels of e anti-oxidant vitamins such as vitamin A, E, and K. Altogether these phyto-chemical compounds in fig fruit help to eliminate harmful oxygen-derived free radicals from the body and thereby protect us from various diseases such as cancers, diabetes, degenerative diseases and other infections.
+Fresh figs are known for adequate levels of e anti-oxidant vitamins such as vitamin A, E, and K. Altogether these phytochemical compounds in the fig fruit help to eliminate harmful oxygen-derived free radicals from the body and thereby protect us from various diseases such as cancers, diabetes, degenerative diseases, and other infections.

 5.2 For diabetic patients